ricadaptive/exercises-js-extra/README.md

 GIT:
--Git commands
+* Git commands
--Use of Git and Visual Code
+* Use of Git and Visual Code
--Make a public project portfolio with your account github.io
+* Make a public project portfolio with your account github.io

 Tracing and Debugging Code:
--How the code is executed? functions, loops, callbacks, events -Read error messages
+* How the code is executed? functions, loops, callbacks, events
+* Read error messages
--Debugging example with Chrome Development Tools
+* Debugging example with Chrome Development Tools

 Javascript/algorithms exercises